tdorssers/weather-station/README.md

 ## Remote ATtiny45/85

 Remote temperature sensor module with drivers for AHT20, AM2320 and DS18B20 sensor.
-The tactile button is used to set the unit address.
+The DIP switches are used to set the unit address.
 Every 8 seconds a NRZ encoded packet with CRC data is transmitted using a 433MHz ASK/OOK module connected to the USI UART at 1200 baud.

 ### Hardware